21 Healthiest Vegetables To Eat According to a Nutritionist in 2025

 8. Watercress

 A leafy green aquatic plant, watercress boasts a distinct peppery flavor and an impressive nutritional profile.
-According to MedicineNet, it ranks among the healthiest vegetables for its heart-health benefits and ability to improve bone health and eyesight.
+According to MedicineNet, it ranks among the healthiest vegetables for its potential heart-health benefits and its role in supporting bone and eye health.

 Also packed with vitamins A, C and K, it’s a powerhouse of antioxidants.
 However, the high vitamin K content of watercress can interfere with blood-thinning medications, so it’s always best to consult with your healthcare provider if concerned.